Parloa vs Zendesk: A complete guide for support teams in 2026

 It's really important to get this straight: Parloa is not a helpdesk.
 It doesn’t manage tickets, it doesn’t have an inbox for your agents, and it won’t organize your customer queries.
 Instead, it’s an AI layer that you have to plug into your other systems, like your contact center platform or CRM.

 Its main job is to handle complex, high-volume conversations all on its own.
-Because of this, Parloa mostly targets large enterprise companies that have the engineering resources and budget for deep, custom projects and are comfortable with long implementation timelines.
+Because of this, Parloa mostly targets large enterprise companies that have the engineering resources and budget for deep, custom projects and are comfortable with longer implementation timelines.

 What is Zendesk?